naeural-client

 ```

-This project includes open-source components that have been developed with the support of financing grants SMIS 143488 and SMIS 156084, provided by the Romanian Competitiveness Operational Programme.
-We are grateful for this support, which has enabled us to advance our work and share these resources with the community.
+This project incorporates open-source components developed with the support of financing grants **SMIS 143488** and **SMIS 156084**, provided by the Romanian Competitiveness Operational Programme.
+We extend our sincere gratitude for this support, which has been instrumental in advancing our work and enabling us to share these resources with the community.

-For any inquiries related to the funding and its impact on this project, please contact the authors directly.
+For any inquiries regarding the funding and its impact on this project, please contact the authors directly.

 ```bibtex